TrueRou/maimai.py/README.md

 maimai.py is fully asynchronous by default, and there are no plans to provide synchronous methods.

 If you don't want to be asynchronous, you can use the `asyncio.run` wrapper to call asynchronous methods synchronously.

-## Documentations

-You can checkout our api docs at https://maimai-py.pages.dev/.

-User friendly documentations are still under development.